 - There is a product defect when using CMDB 7.1 or Asset Management 7.1 when the license count for either is only one.

-There are workarounds that may resolve or reduce the frequency of the issue:
+If the above checks show that the licenses are failing to be reused by the same user on the same computer, the following are workarounds that may resolve or reduce the frequency of the issue:

-Part 1: Increase the Security Cache and Item Cache settings for the Symantec Management Platform
+Part 1: Increase the Security Cache and Item Cache settings for the Symantec Management Platform.

 - On the Symantec Management Platform Server, open a Command Prompt window as an Administrator user.